 Evapotranspiration (ET), the sum of evaporation (E) from the soil and transpiration (T) from plant leaves, is a primary component of the water cycle.
 Knowing a watershed’s ET rates make it possible to use ET-based irrigation scheduling of farmland, which has proved efficient in reducing water runoff volumes and nutrient leaching.

-In four watersheds in Delaware, baseflow separation and climatic water budget methods were used to estimate that ET could account for approximately two-thirds of the long-term annual average water budget (Johnston, 1976).
+In a previous study (Johnston, 1976), baseflow separation and climatic water budget methods were used to estimate that ET could account for approximately two-thirds of the long-term annual average water budget in four Delaware watersheds.
 But knowledge of ET rates at shorter intervals or for smaller watersheds, not measured or estimated in the previous study, would be valuable for water resource management and river basin hydrologic studies.
-In addition, direct measurement or estimates of instantaneous, daily or weekly ET are needed for precise scheduling of irrigation (Riley, 2005).
+In addition, direct measurements or at least solid estimates of instantaneous, daily or weekly ET are needed for precise scheduling of irrigation (Riley, 2005).

 Direct measurement of ET is difficult.
 It requires not only specific devices such as weighing lysimeters or eddy covariance instruments (ECI), but also well-trained research personnel to get accurate data (Allen et al., 1998).
 To overcome these limitations, a variety of indirect methods have been developed in the past decades.
 Among them, remote sensing is cost-effective in providing regional and global coverage of actual ET data with favorable accuracy (e.g. Choudhury, 1989; Granger, 2000; Moran and Jackson, 1991; Kustas and Norman, 1996; Du et al., 2013).
-For example, the Mapping EvapoTranspiration at high Resolution with Internalized Calibration (METRIC) model, using Surface Energy Balance Algorithm for Land (SEBAL) as its foundation (Allen et al. 2005), has been widely applied and validated under various conditions around the world (Bastiaanssen et al., 1998, 2000; Hemakumara et al., 2003; Morse et al., 2000, Zwart et al., 2007; Singh et al., 2008; Zhang et al., 2011; Ruhoff et al., 2012).
+For example, the Mapping EvapoTranspiration at high Resolution with Internalized Calibration (METRIC) model, using the Surface Energy Balance Algorithm for Land (SEBAL) as its foundation (Allen et al., 2005), has been widely applied and validated under various conditions around the world (Bastiaanssen et al., 1998; Bastiaanssen, 2000; Hemakumara et al., 2003; Morse et al., 2000, Zwart and Bastiaanssen, 2007; Singh et al., 2008; Zhang et al., 2011; Ruhoff et al., 2012).
 The METRIC model uses the visible, near-infrared and thermal infrared spectral bands from satellite images along with weather data from traditional meteorological stations to calculate ET on a pixel by pixel basis.

 In March 2015, the Delaware Geological Survey, in collaboration with analysts for the University of Delaware’s Delaware Environmental Observing System (DEOS), a real-time system dedicated to monitoring environmental conditions across the State of Delaware, installed an ECI at Warrington Farm in Sussex County (Fig. 1, Delaware DEOS station ID: DWAR).
 The ECI can accurately measure the spatially averaged ET over a large area in the upwind direction (footprint area).
 Combining information derived from remote sensing in conjunction with DEOS weather station data and ECI measurements from this farm, we applied the METRIC method to estimate the seasonal ET for the whole Sussex County (Fig. 1).